Oserhir/Fake-Store-API-nodejs/README.md

 # My Ecommerce Software Requirements

-Fake Store API can be used with any type project that needs products, users, categories, authentication and users in JSON format. you can use examples below to check how fakeStoreApi works!
+Goals : Build Fake Store API that can be used with any type project that needs products, categories, authentication and users. you can use examples below to check how fakeStoreApi works!

 ## The features in the API :